bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-The following are some of Mocha\'s drawbacks.
+The following are some of Mocha&apos;s drawbacks.
 The developer must spend time configuring the Mocha framework.
 Snapshot testing is not supported by default; you must rely on external libraries.
 Despite having good documentation, the search feature is not user-friendly.
 Since you need